 The Stubai Ski Tour in the Austrian Tyrol offers high quality touring, glacial scenery and reliable conditions.
 This is a great ‘ski focussed’ touring week taking in north facing descents which often hold powder, as well as various summits along the way.
-The route is a part linear, part ‘star’ hut to hut tour that can be completed in most conditions, with lots of possible variations making it a great trip for novice tourers or anyone wishing to gain more experience. **This trip includes free hire of safety equipment, and an early booking price of £1195**
+The route is a part linear, part ‘star’ hut to hut tour that can be completed in most conditions, with lots of possible variations making it a great trip for novice tourers or anyone wishing to gain more experience. **Free safety equipment rental is included with this trip**

 Due to the uplift available at the start of the week, there is more skiing down than skinning up on this tour, and when you do arrive at the huts you’ll find hot showers, comfy bars and full restaurant service – some of the most comfortable huts in the alps!

 This is an intermediate level trip.
 To take part you should be at Fitness Level 2-3 and Tech Level 2-3 (see our Fitness/Experience guidelines).
-You need some previous ski touring experience to enjoy this tour – some day touring as a minimum, so you are familiar with the equipment, skinning technique and uphill kick turns.
+You need previous multi day hut touring experience in order to join this tour.
+As this is a multi day tour, if you haven’t skied with us before, then we may ask for a reference to confirm your experience/ski ability for the trip.
 Typically there will be 500-1000m of climb a day, with options to take in extra summits along the way, so you can expect to be skinning for 3-4 hours a day.
 Type of ascent: we use 20% uplift and 80% skinning – approx 4500m skinning up, and 6200m skiing down, plus a lift assisted day tour/off piste skiing on day 1.

 Included in price

 - 2 nights accommodation in Innsbruck, including breakfast

 - 1 nights accommodation in Stubai Valley including breakfast and evening meal

 - 4 nights accommodation in mountain huts, including breakfast and evening meal